laurent22/joplin/README.md

 # Searching

 Joplin implements the SQLite Full Text Search (FTS4) extension.
-It means the content of all the notes is indexed in real time and search queries return results very fast.
+It means the content of all the notes are indexed in real time and search queries return results very fast.
 Both [Simple FTS Queries](https://www.sqlite.org/fts3.html#simple_fts_queries) and [Full-Text Index Queries](https://www.sqlite.org/fts3.html#full_text_index_queries) are supported.
 See below for the list of supported queries:

 Search type | Description | Example
 ------------|-------------|---------